Spencer Furze suffered five years of neurological and muscular pain in his back, neck, head and legs after he slipped

-KA found her Alexander lessons helped her prepare for, and recover from, major surgery:
+KA found her Alexander lessons helped her prepare for, and recover from, heart surgery:

 TheTechnique enabled me to relax both physically and mentally before major heart surgery and during various medical procedures, and it certainly kept the need for painkillers to a minimum.

 AT also helped after the operation as I knew how to move correctly, stay emotionally relaxed and to avoid stress, particularly in my hips, thighs and upper body while getting out of bed etc.

 Jill is very professional and always ready to help find solutions for particular activities/problems in a friendly and positive way.